 Shure V15 Mk3:

 So the next cartridge was a Shure V15 Mk3.
-The cartridge of choice for SME back in the day and recommend by SME.
+The cartridge of choice from Thorens back in the day and recommended by SME.

 This together with the SME 3009 S2 (non-improved) tonearm was a very nice vintage combination.
 I also had the JICO stylus fitted which was so much better than the original.
 The only problem I found with the V15 was that is was a little tame.
 Although the resolution, air and space were amazing, I like to shake my ass so it was time to move on to something with boogie.